 A linear, point-to-point walk that’s best done on the train.
 Most of it is on the North Downs Way going west to east so navigation is straightforward.
-The final section – from the Chequers pub at Heaverham to Kemsing station – could be tricky especially if you haven’t left enough time to catch the train.
+The final section – from the Chequers pub at Heaverham to Kemsing station – could be tricky especially if you haven’t left enough time to catch the train (no services on Sunday – so an even longer wait then!).
 Superb views accompany you for much of the way before the route dips down through the picturesque St Clere estate to Heaverham.
 Allow 4-5 hours including a drink at the Chequers.
 There is a shortcut option at point 5 to lop two miles off the route without missing out on the pub.
+Download a pdf of the route

-Start: Otford railway station (Thameslink line to Sevenoaks from Blackfriars via Catford).
+Start: Otford railway station (Thameslink line to Sevenoaks from Blackfriars via Catford, no trains on Sunday).
 Please remember to buy tickets to Otford, not Oxted or Oxford!

-End: Kemsing railway station (fast hourly Southeastern services back to Bromley South then an easy change back to services for SE London)
+End: Kemsing railway station (fast hourly Southeastern services back to Bromley South then an easy change back to services for SE London; no services on Sunday)

 What will I see?: Views across the Vale of Holmesdale to Chevening, Brasted, Sevenoaks, Ightham, the Greensand Ridge and Gover Hill.
 17th-century St Clere house and parkland.
 Lots of chalk downs wildflowers and woodland, wheat fields, Kemsing Down SSSI.